rmiessle/timeline-demo/plan.md

 # TimelineJS Workshop Plan

+## Audience
+* Faculty, librarians, and anyone else who is interested in TimelineJS

+## Skill Level
+* Beginner

+## Time Required
+* 60-75 minutes

+## Technology Needed
+* Computer lab or individual laptops (tablets/phones not recommended)
+* Access to the Internet, Google Sheets, and a Google login

+## Technical Preparation
+* Create the Google Form and Sheet for the workshop
+* Use the [TimelineJS website](https://timeline.knightlab.com/#make) to create a link to the final timeline

 ## Learning Outcomes
 * Introduce timelines as a way to visualize data in a linear, sequential fashion
 * Identify TimelineJS components and prepare a sample timeline